eth-library/biodex--mobile-app/backend/README.md

 ### Email Models

-- Email: Is the effective data bout an email content and if it has been sent.
-It also includes the base html template.
+- Email: Is the effective html code being sent by email.
+We use Django templates with html, to be able to style the content as we want.
 - EmailType: Defines the dynamic content based on what email type it is and the html extension.
 For example registration or password reset.
 - DevEmail: Email addresses need to be registered as dev emails if you want to receive emails in development mode.